 Make The Change

 It’s easy to change the default setting on your taxable accounts.
 Just tell your broker or fund company which new cost basis method you want to use.
 You can change the method as many times as you like.
 Brokers should allow you to make changes online.
-I did it for TD Ameritrade under account settings.

 But know that once shares are sold, there’s no way to go back and retroactively make changes.
 It’s best to set your method of choice now before you start selling off shares.
 This way you won’t unknowingly lock yourself into a bad decision.